 6. Sweeten it Up

-Sugar can help you to neutralize spicy heat but this method will only work with some specific dishes.
-For example, if you are dealing with peanut noodles, you can add some honey or sugar and some soy sauce to adjust its taste.
+Sugar can help you to neutralize spicy heat, but this method will only work with some specific dishes.
+For example, if you are dealing with peanut noodles, you can add some honey, sugar, and soy sauce to adjust their taste.

 Add one teaspoon of honey or sugar to your food, stir the mixture well, and leave it for 5 to 10 minutes to blend the flavors.
-Make sure that you add just a little amount of sweetener and taste the food before adding more sweetener.
+Make sure you add just a little sweetener and taste the food before adding more sweetener.

-Adding sweetener doesn’t necessarily mean that you’ll need to add honey, sugar, or powerful sweeteners.
-You can also use sweeter ingredients such as tomato sauce.
+Adding sweeteners doesn’t necessarily mean that you’ll need to add honey, sugar, or powerful sweeteners.
+You can also use sweeter ingredients, such as tomato sauce.

 How to Avoid Making Over-Spiced Foods

-Make sure that you taste your food after adding the spice because not doing so is one of the most common mistakes that people make.
+Make sure that you taste your food after adding the spice because not doing so is one of the most common cooking mistakes.
 You’ll need to treat hot spices and peppers like salt and add only half of the amount at the start.